Skip to content

 In addition, we will need enough space in the cavity of the potentiometers, to accommodate the battery that powers the preamplifier.

 If to access the cavity we must remove the strings and the pickguard as in the Stratocaster models, it would not hurt to place a long-lasting battery.
-Since removing the strings and pickguard to change the drums is not something we want to do often.
-However, a good 9 volt battery rarely lasts less than 10 or 12 months.
+Since removing the strings and pickguard to change the battery is not something we want to do often.
+In any case, a good 9-volt battery rarely lasts less than 10 or 12 months.

 Always Disconnect the Guitar Jack